Johnkhk/140A-lab-5/README.md

 Here's what you'll need to do for this stage:

 1. Decide on a fix duration of time (say 5s).
-2. Set the JetBot speed to a fixed value, say 0.2.
+2. Set the JetBot speed to the fixed speed of 0.2.
 Run the JetBot forward for that duration of time.
 > Warning: Don't set the speed too low; that will lead to all kinds of
 > calibration problems.

 3. Measure how far the JetBot travelled with a measuring tape.
 4. Calculate the speed of the JetBot in m/s (or inches/s).
-5. Repeat 2-4 for at least 5 different JetBot speeds.
 6. Use your measurements, x =  JetBot speeds and y =  real speeds to write a linear interpolation function.
 > Note: Please don't use polynomial interpolation or any other fancy